Arm-Examples/Get-Started-with-Edge-AI/example_1_yolo_object_detection/ReadMe.md

    ```bash
    python yolo_object_detection.py --model medium
    ```

+   *Note: On first run, the model will be automatically downloaded (~52MB for medium).
+This requires an internet connection and may take a few moments.*

    **Observe the performance metrics** - note your inference time, FPS, and RAM usage.
 These represent the performance characteristics of a more accurate but resource-intensive model.